usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 * ray corresponding to that pixel (x, y, z)

 On top of that, the SDF has a variable pipeline length depending on the scene, so the whole system has to be parameterized based on that quantity.
-The following block diagram ignores those details, but you can find the gory details [in the code base](https://github.com/usedhondacivic/fractal_gpu/blob/main/verilator/raymarcher.v).
+The following block diagram ignores those complications, but you can find the gory details [in the code base](https://github.com/usedhondacivic/fractal_gpu/blob/main/verilator/raymarcher.v).

 ![Ray marching core diagram](./assets/ray_core_diagram.svg)